 - Water Recycle

-- Using of environment-friendly raw materials, by controlling the use of prohibited chemicals in the raw materials, which is in compliance to the regulations of RoHS (Directive 2011/65/EU), Packaging Directive (Directive 94/62/EC) End-of-Live Vehicle (Directive 2000/53/EC), REACH and Substance of Very High Concern (SVHC) (Directive 1907/2006/EC) and Global Automotive Declarable Substance List (GASL) and implemented IMDS (International Materials Data System).
+- Using of environment-friendly raw materials, by controlling the use of prohibited chemicals in the raw materials, which is in compliance to the regulations of RoHS 3 (EU Directive 2015/863), Packaging Directive (Directive 94/62/EC), End-of-Live Vehicle or ELV (Directive 2000/53/EC), REACH and Substance of Very High Concern (SVHC) (Directive 1907/2006/EC), Global Automotive Declarable Substance List (GASL) and Conflict Minerals

 - PCBs that the Company produced is an environment-friendly product.
-This was certified by a third party certified laboratory, and being recertified every year.
+This was certified by a third party certified laboratory in accordance with RoHS 3 (EU Directive 2015/863), and being recertified every year.

 |Jan - Jun||Jul - Dec|